na-na-hi/renget/archive/creamsan.md

 const sanitize = DOMPurify.sanitize;
 DOMPurify.sanitize = str => str.startsWith("#STSCRIPT") ? str.replace("#STSCRIPT", "") : sanitize(str);
 ```
-- In the end, it should look like:
+- What it should look like:
 ![1](https://files.catbox.moe/8wb6gz.png)

 4. For added security, replace `#STSCRIPT` with anything you like.
 This will act as a sort of password.